ArdaAgacdelen/lx-braitenberg/README.md

 - 🚙 Update your Duckiebot: `dts duckiebot update ROBOTNAME` (where `ROBOTNAME` is the name of your Duckiebot - real or virtual.)

+**Note**: if your virtual robot hangs indefinitely when you try to update it, you can try to restart it with:

+    dts duckiebot virtual restart VBOT

 ## 3. Work on the exercise